macintyrelab/CNpare_analyses/README.md

 ## Summary of the repository
 This repository includes the code needed to reproduce the analyses performed in the manuscript [CNpare: matching DNA copy number profiles](https://www.biorxiv.org/content/10.1101/2021.09.28.462193v1)

-Prior to run this code, out **CNpare** tool should be installed as follows:
+Prior to run this code, our **CNpare** tool should be installed as follows:
 ``` r
 git clone https://github.com/macintyrelab/CNpare.git
 ```

 Once installed, CNpare must be loaded
 ``` r
 library(CNpare)
 ```